 Martin De Kauwe is an Associate Professor of Global Change Ecology at the University of Bristol.
 Martin’s research group will continue to be split between Bristol and Sydney for the next few years. scholar

 Martin is the Co-Lead of the Cabot Institute for the Environment's Environmental Change theme.
 Martin is a member of the Scientific Steering Committee for the AmazonFACE experiment.
 Martin is the former co-chair of the leadership committee for the CABLE land surface model.
-Martin is also an Associate Editor of Biogeosciences and a member of the Editorial Advisory Board for Global Change Biology and New Phytologist.
+Martin is also an Associate Editor of Biogeosciences, New Phytologist and a member of the Editorial Advisory Board for Global Change Biology and New Phytologist.

 2021–present: Associate Professor, School of Biological Sciences, University of Bristol, England.